 The National Bowel Cancer Screening Program is an Australian Government screening program.

-Bowel cancer screening is designed to check for signs of bowel cancer in people who do not have any obvious symptoms, but are at higher risk of bowel cancer because they are in the 50 or over age group.
+Bowel cancer screening is designed to check for signs of bowel cancer in people who do not have any obvious symptoms, but are at higher risk of bowel cancer because they are in the 50 to 74 age group.

 When eligible, you will be sent an invitation to screen from the Australian Government, which will include an FOBT kit.
 Simply follow the instructions and mail the completed test in the envelope provided.

 If your test is positive, you and your nominated GP will be advised.
-Your GP will then refer you for further investigation.
+If blood is detected, your doctor is likely to refer you for a colonoscopy.

 Most positive test results do not turn out to be cancer.
-However, if bowel cancer is diagnosed, it's twice as likely to be picked up early through the screening program and be successfully treated.
+However, if cancer is detected early, there is higher chance of it being treated successfully.